98th Academy Awards: FINAL Winner Predictions

 As we do every year on the blog, Oscar nominations lead to my Case Of series.
 What are they?
 Glad you asked.
 These are 35 posts covering the nominees for Picture, Director, and the four acting contests.
 For each one, I give you the case for the movie/director/actor winning and the case against it with a verdict tidying it up.
 It’s like a trial, but no one goes to prison.

 It began with the ten Best Picture contenders and now alternates alphabetically between the hopefuls in the other five races.
 The BP posts are readily available for your perusing pleasure.
-Our second contender among the Supporting Actress nominees is Inga Ibsdotter Lilleass for Sentimental Value.
-If you missed the first write-up covering her costar Elle Fanning, you can peruse it here:
+Our fourth entrant among the Supporting Actress nominees is Wunmi Mosaku for Ryan Coogler’s Sinners.
+If you missed the previous three write-ups in this race, you can access them here:

 Previous Acting Nominations: